-Another tool for this is Colour Contrast Check, which has you input the HEX codes for your foreground and background color and will give you results based on contrast as well as WCAG compliance levels.
+7. Colour Contrast Check: allows you to input HEX codes for your foreground and background color.
+This will give you results based on contrast as well as WCAG compliance levels.

 Alt-text describes images on a screen with text.
-So for the visually impaired who need screen readers to use a website, the screen reader registers the alt-text in place of the image.
+So, for the visually impaired who need screen readers to use a website, the screen reader registers the alt-text in place of the image.
 Without alt-text for all non-text elements on the page, your website could be subject to an accessibility lawsuit.
 Accessible Metrics is one tool that can test your entire site for alt-text, among other accessibility concerns, and provide a full site report.
 Proper alt-text can also help to improve your site’s search engine optimization (SEO), so many of these tools are also used primarily for SEO.

 12. WAVE Chrome extension: Evaluate your website accessibility standing right from your browser.
 No information will be sent to the WAVE server, guaranteeing you complete privacy.

 Those who are visually impaired will struggle to understand the context of links on a website if there is not accessible text paired with the link.
 The link text allows a screen reader to interpret it and communicate back to the user.
 If your links do not have some form of text replacement they are considered “empty links” and violate website accessibility guidelines.